istio/istio.io/content/docs/concepts/traffic-management/overview/index.md

 Service discovery works in a similar way regardless of what platform you're
 using:

-1. The platform starts a new instance of a service and notifies its platform adapter.
+1. The platform starts a new instance of a service which notifies its platform adapter.

 1. The platform adapter registers the instance with the Pilot abstract model.